nwaschbuesch-frameio/mp4ff/README.md

 ## Support

-Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects. nwaschbuesch-frameio's consulting business can also offer you:
+Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
+Eyevinn's consulting business can also offer you:

 * Further development of this component
 * Customization and integration of this component into your platform
 * Support and maintenance agreement

-Contact [sales@nwaschbuesch-frameio.se](mailto:sales@nwaschbuesch-frameio.se) if you are interested.
+Contact [sales@eyevinn.se](mailto:sales@eyevinn.se) if you are interested.

-## About nwaschbuesch-frameio Technology
+## About Eyevinn Technology

-[nwaschbuesch-frameio Technology](https://www.nwaschbuesch-frameiotechnology.se) is an independent consultant firm specialized in video and streaming.
+[Eyevinn Technology](https://www.eyevinntechnology.se) is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.
 As our way to innovate and push the industry forward we develop proof-of-concepts and tools.
 The things we learn and the code we write we share with the industry in [blogs](https://dev.to/video) and by open sourcing the code we have written.

-Want to know more about nwaschbuesch-frameio and how it is to work here.
-Contact us at work@nwaschbuesch-frameio.se!
+Want to know more about Eyevinn and how it is to work here.
+Contact us at work@eyevinn.se!